Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 - Type : BLuetooth SPP
 - Module : Select our tracker name
 - Change Callsign and SSID in Aprsdroid to match callsign and SSID in tracker display
+- Change position type from "smart beaconing" to "manual position"
+- by pressing "start tracking" the connection to your phone is established and you can start messaging
 - Tadam !

 ## ShareGps (NMEA)